 - Parents are invited to a meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express. - During the summer term parents are encouraged to complete an "all about me" booklet.
-It is used during the Autumn term to support transition and to inform planning. - The children are invited to visit to the reception classes. - Members of staff from St Laurence make visits where possible to feeder settings.
+It is used during the Autumn term to support transition and to inform planning. - The children are invited to a visit to their reception class, with the option of an additional day if necessary. - Members of staff from St Laurence make visits to feeder settings.
 The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. - Children requiring extra support will have additional visits regardless of their setting.
-Often these children will have been identified as requiring additional support or are part of the Early Health Assessment (EHA).
+Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process.